Stiftung Planetarium Berlin

 Board of Trustees

-Chairwoman of the Board of Trustees and Member of the Senate responsible for the school system is Astrid-Sabine Busse, Senator for Education, Youth and Family; deputy Alexander Slotty, Secretary of State for Education.
+Chairwoman of the Board of Trustees and Member of the Senate responsible for the school system is Astrid-Sabine Busse, Senator for Education, Youth and Family; represented by Dr. Torsten Kühne, State Secretary for School Construction and School Digitisation.

 Members of the Board of Trustees are: